MicrosoftDocs/sdk-api/sdk-api-src/content/mfmediaengine/nf-mfmediaengine-imfmediaenginesupportssourcetransfer-shouldtransfersource.md

 ## -description

-Specifies wether or not the source should be transferred.
+Specifies whether or not the source should be transferred.

 ## -parameters